 A few years ago I published an article in two parts on how to use an ECV, also known as a scooter, as Walt Disney World.
 These can be foundhere (part 1, the basics) and here (part 2, don’t stress and here’s why).
 There are some updates to WDW policy and recommendations I’d like to share with you.
 And remember, if you have any hesitancy about using a scooter, maybe because you feel funny or a little embarrassed (and you shouldn’t, but we all know how it is), please make sure to read part 2 because I give a great pep talk. 🙂

 You can still rent ECVs from Disney right at the Parks, each day.
-The current cost (as of 1/2022) is $50 per day, plus a refundable $20 deposit.
+The current cost (as of 3/2023) is $50 per day, plus a refundable $20 deposit.
 You can also rent them at Disney’s Water Parks and at Disney Springs, but the refundable deposit there is $100.
 Park-owned scooters are fine and a good choice if you drove there, just need a scooter for the day, or don’t want to have a scooter on Disney transportation.
+Disney’s scooters were all replaced with newer models in early 2023, and these are, in my opinion, a big improvement over the older machines.
+The seat is comfortable and the steering column’s tilt can adjust back to reach you as desired (This helps me, personally, hugely with recline).
+Most importantly, the old models were four-wheeled and had limited maneuverability.
+The new scooters are three-wheeled and have a great turning radius.
+However, some drawbacks remain.
 You cannot prebook or reserve the WDW scooters.
 They do sell out early at Magic Kingdom in particular, however, so keep that in mind.
-Also, they aren’t the newest of machines, have some wear and tear, aren’t as comfortable as some others, and go a bit slower.
-Still, it’s a good, solid choice if you need it, and very simple to do.
+Also, they do go a bit slower than offsite models.
+Still, it’s a good, solid choice if you need it, and very simple to rent one.

 You can also rent an ECV from a third-party vendor and there are many to choose from.
 I’m going to talk about the three I have the most experience with here.
 The biggest change to be aware of, though, is that as of 2020, the only third-party vendor that can drop off your ECV at your onsite resort so that it is waiting for you when you get there (and likewise, you can return it to Bell Services any time before you go) is ScooterBug.
 ScooterBug is Disney’s Featured Provider, which means they have an exclusive contract with Disney for delivering ECVs directly to the resort.
 You can learn more, and make a pre-order, here.